2019 NFL draft: Player selections

 Quarterback Kyler Murray, selected first overall by the Cardinals, broke several franchise records, made the Pro Bowl in 2020, and won NFL Offensive Rookie of the Year.

 Nick Bosa, selected second-overall by the 49ers, made the Pro Bowl in his rookie year and was named NFL Defensive Rookie of the Year.

 Quinnen Williams was selected 3rd overall by the New York Jets.

 Daniel Jones was selected 6th overall by the New York Giants.

 Josh Hines-Allen was selected 7th overall by the Jacksonville Jaguars.

-T. J. Hockenson was selected 8th overall by the Detroit Lions.

 Elgton Jenkins was selected in the second round by the Green Bay Packers.